-36-617: Applied Linear Models Fall 2020 HW07 - Due Mon Oct 25, 11:59pm
+36-617: Applied Linear Models Fall 2022

+HW05 - Due Weds Oct 12, 11:59pm
-- Please turn the homework in online to gradescope using the link on the assignment page in canvas.

-- You will need three data files for this assignment:
+- Please turn the homework in online to gradescope using the link on the assignment page in canvas. - Reading for this week: - Sheather, appendix on nonparametric regression - ISLR, Ch 7 - You will need the file nes5200_processed_voters_realideo.dta for problem #2 below.
+It is in the folder for this assignment on Canvas. - You will also need to install three R packages for this assignment: - marginalmodelplots.

-- MissAmerica2008-binomial.txt

-- MissAmerica2008-bernoulli.txt

-- nes5200_processed_voters_realideo.dta

-All three are in the folder for this assignment on Canvas.

-- You will also need to install three R packages for this assignment: - marginalmodelplots.
 We will use the mmplots() function from library(marginalmodelplots) rather than the mmps() function from car, since mmps() doesn't work right for glm's.
-To install it: - 1. download marginalmodelplots_0.4.2.tar.gz from canvas (a copy is in the directory for this hw assignment) - 2.
-Instal with these commands: install.packages("locfit") install.packages("marginalmodelplots_0.4.2.tar.gz", repos=NULL) - DHARMa.
+To install it: - download marginalmodelplots_0.4.2.tar.gz from canvas (a copy is in the directory for this hw assignment) - 2.
+Instal with these commands:

+'''

+install.packages("locfit")

+install.packages("marginalmodelplots_0.4.2.tar.gz", repos=NULL)

+'''

+- DHARMa.
 This provides an alternative set of residuals for all lm's and glm's based on a simulation method called the "parametric bootstrap".
 Install from cran as usual.
 Here is an example code that uses DHARMa:

 '''

-Simulate some data
+Simulate some data (if you have real data you don't have to do this!)

 expit <- function(x) {exp(x)/(1+exp(x))}

 x <- rnorm(100)

 p <- expit(2 -3x)

 y <- rbinom(100,1,p)

+End of simulation (if you have real data use that in the glm() function below!)

 fit a logistic glm

 mymodel <- glm(y ~ x, family=binomial)

 use DHARMa to check residuals

 simulationOutput <- simulateResiduals(fittedModel = mymodel, plot = T)

 '''